rgeraldes24/zvmone/docs/efficient_gas_calculation_algorithm.md

 Basic blocks are nodes in the _control flow graph_.
 See [Basic Block] in Wikipedia.

-In EVM there are simple rules to identify basic instruction block boundaries:
+In ZVM there are simple rules to identify basic instruction block boundaries:

 1. A basic instruction block _starts_ right before:
    - the first instruction in the code,